Here's What to Keep at Home in an Emergency Supply Kit

 Become a Training Center

 Traffic Court Programs

 Work Zone Safety Training

 Every home should have an emergency supply kit located in an accessible storage area.
 It's best if you store the items in plastic containers that are easy to grab and carry.
-Kits should be checked every six months, and expired items should be replaced to keep the kit up to date.
+Kits should be checked every six months, and expired items should be replaced.

 Home emergency supply kits should include: